kaindamathews/TodoApp/readme.md

      ```

    - **Dockerfile**:
-     Replace `backend-0.0.1-SNAPSHOT.jar` with the name of the Spring Boot application JAR file located in the `target` folder.
+     Replace `backend-0.0.1-SNAPSHOT.jar` with the name of the Spring Boot application JAR file located in the `target` folder after build the application of backendTodoAppApi.
 Your Dockerfile should look like this:
      ```Dockerfile
      FROM openjdk:20